 Begin to type the name of the app you want to launch and Spotlight tries to complete it for you.
-When you see the name of the app, press Enter and it launches.
-To close the Spotlight search window without launching anything, just click anywhere on the screen.
+When you see the name of the application you're trying to open, press Enter and it launches.
+To close the Spotlight search window without launching, or opening, anything, just click anywhere on the screen.